 This exciting institute will train participants in all aspects of the GAVRT Program, including radio astronomy, support curriculum, and antenna operations.
-For 2018, GAVRT is offering 4 different opportunities to join the team.
+GAVRT is offering 2 different opportunities to join the team in Fall of 2018.

 Please email Mission Control at email@example.com

 or call 760-946-5414 ext.
 270 to register for this exciting opportunity.